Menu

 The multifaceted nature of environmental harm often means that it is hard to characterise in the context of the international rights-based legal regime: no single applicable area of international law will necessarily capture the broad impact that environmental issues pose to local communities.
 As such, advocates seeking to address environmental harm may be faced with the complex issue of deciding the most applicable route of action.

 If advocates decide to apply for the transgression of environmental treaties, they may potentially be restrained by their environmentally-deleterious focus – and the concurrent lack of focus on the prevention of injury to people.
-The Montreal Protocol, for instance, creates a structure for limiting ozone depleting emissions, rather than for minimizing the injuries that might result from the pollution.
+The Montreal Protocol, for instance, creates a structure for limiting ozone depleting emissions, rather than for minimising the injuries that might result from the pollution.

 In contrast, international human rights law focuses entirely upon human impacts, with little concern for the environmental dimension of the problem.
 Most human rights litigation brought to address environmental harm therefore involves an application of general rights, such as rights to life and health, to environmental harm.
 Moreover, only states – and not individuals – have standing to bring claims before the International Court of Justice.
 The existing international and regional human rights tribunals do, however, accept petitions from private parties, but have limited enforcement mechanisms.

 If environmental damage constitutes a human rights violation, grounds exist for a claim under international law, even when the harm occurs solely within a state’s territorial jurisdiction.
-The international human rights regime thus provides a mechanism for limiting state sovereignty when environmental harm impacts human beings
+The international human rights regime thus provides a mechanism for limiting state sovereignty when environmental harm impacts human beings.

 Contrastingly, the current state of international environmental law constrains international intervention when behaviour lacks transboundary or global commons impacts.
 Although the international community certainly would prefer that states follow good internal environmental practices, international environmental law provides no basis for external intervention when the harm is purely domestic.